Depreciation, amortisation, and depletion

 In all cases, positive adjustments to these provisions may be reversed up to EUR 1 million.
-Any excess will be allocated to subsequent years, subject to the same limits and provided that a deferred tax asset has been recognised.
+Any excess can be allocated to subsequent years, subject to the same limits and provided that a deferred tax asset has been recognised.

 Equity investments in companies

 Impairment allowances for share capital or equity investments in companies are generally not deductible.

-As an exception, if the shareholding is less than 5% (with an acquisition value under EUR 20 million) and, in the case of shareholdings in the capital of non-resident entities, if the investee entity has been subject to and not exempt from a foreign tax identical or analogous in nature to CIT at a nominal rate of at least 10% or is resident in a country with which Spain has concluded a DTT, which contains an exchange of information clause, the impairment will be deductible as a result of the transfer or disposal of the shareholdings, provided that the above requirements are met during the year prior to the transfer or disposal.
+As an exception, if the interest is less than 5% (with an acquisition value under EUR 20 million) and, in the case of interest in the capital of non-resident companies, if the investee company has been subject to and not exempt from a foreign tax identical or analogous in nature to CIT at a nominal rate of at least 10% or is resident in a country with which Spain has signed a DTT containing an exchange-of-information clause, the impairment will be deductible as a result of the transfer or disposal of the interest, provided that the above requirements are met during the year prior to the transfer or disposal.

 Impairment on interest that was deductible in tax periods prior to 2013 is reversed for: (i) unlisted companies, when there is an increase in equity or payment of dividends, and (ii) listed companies, when there is an increase in the book value of the interest.

-However, the obligation concerning a minimum annual reversal of impairment losses on securities that were considered deductible for tax purposes is introduced.
+However, an obligation concerning a minimum annual reversal of impairment losses on securities that were considered deductible for tax purposes is introduced.
 Thus, the net amount of the valuation adjustment that would have been tax deductible is included, as a minimum, in equal parts in the tax base for each of the five tax periods commencing as of 1 January 2016.